Stars1233/binaryninja-api/docs/guide/warp.md

     - Can be disabled using the setting `warp.container.loadUserFiles`.

 ???+ Danger "Warning"
     Always place your signature libraries in your user directory.
 The installation path is wiped whenever Binary Ninja auto-updates.
 You can locate it with `Open Plugin Folder` in the command palette and navigate "up" a directory.

 ### Manually

 Aside from using the signature directory you can load any WARP file manually using the command `WARP\\Load File` or via the UI sidebar, they both do the same thing.
-Once the file is loaded, you do not need to load if for every view, it is available globally.
+Once the file is loaded, you do not need to load it for every view, it is available globally.

 ???+ Info "Tip"
     When loading signatures you may encounter a dialog asking to "Override file target?" this happens when your file